MX - Breeze Airways

 Your arrival airport will have similar noise levels to that of your departure airport.
 Even those with moderate noise sensitivity may benefit from the use of noise cancelling headphones.

-For most journeys, your arrival airport for the outbound flight will be your departure airports for your return flight.
-Look around you when you arrive so that you gain a little familiarity with this airport before your return flight
+For most journeys, your arrival airport for the outbound flight will be your departure airport for your return flight.
+Look around you when you arrive so that you gain a little familiarity with this airport before your return flight.